All Episodes

 So I make a phone call back home.

-I'm like, Mom, did you hear this about the new government motors wanting to sell the Hummer Division to China?
+I'm like, Mom, did you hear this about the new government motors wanting to sell the Hummer division to China?

-It's about time with all the money that we've borrowed from them.
+Her response to me was, good, it's about time with all the money that we borrowed from them.

-We ought to we ought to give something back.
+We ought to give something back.

 That the government motors now has a contract with the United States government buying Hummers for our defenses.

-It's only gonna affect the rich people.
+It's only going to affect them rich people.

-I'm like, Mom, you get your paychecks from rich people.
+I'm like, mom, you get your paychecks from rich people.

 Don't get it.